Concierge medicine requires making choices, like how to spend your extra time

 Choosing how to spend additional free time

 For physicians considering concierge medicine, there are many ways to spend their newly found free time.
 For some, it may be spent simply staying on top of things at home, such as cooking and housework.
 For those raising children, extra hours can be designated for items such as parental leave, attending a child’s school events, or enjoying family game nights.
-Other free-time activities include preparing for a wedding or birth, or going through the grieving process after the loss of a loved one.

 Those considering concierge medicine can also explore many activities after transitioning to their new practice, including:

 - Beach days

 - Fitness activities, such as running, yoga, golf, or marathon training

 Those who choose to spend more time on hobbies might consider:

 In the category of volunteering, additional time could be allotted to:

 - Mentoring or tutoring youth